Selected Undergraduate Art History Alumni:

 Sandy McCain earned her Ph.D. in May 2015.
 Since then, she has worked as a contracted writer for The Johnson Collection in Spartanburg, South Carolina, most recently contributing to their upcoming publication about Women Artists of the American South.
 She has simultaneous served as a contracted editor and senior write for The Art Story Foundation, a New York City-based non-profit that manages an online educational tool focused on untangling the complexity of modern art.
 In January of 2016, Sandy's essay derived from her doctoral research on Charles Fraser's antebellum southern landscape paintings was published by Cambridge Scholars Publishing in their anthology, Formations of Identity: Society, Politics, and Landscape.

-Sandra Pauly completed her Ph.D. in art history at UGA in 2014, and she is currently Assistant Registrar at the Georgia Museum of Art.
+Sandra Pauly completed her Ph.D. in art history at UGA in 2014, and she is currently working in the Registrar’s Department at the Georgia Museum of Art.
 Sandra has served as a visiting lecturer at Georgia State University and as the Weisenberger Fellow in American Art at the Indianapolis Museum of Art.
 Sandra’s current research focuses on art exhibition and collecting practices in the American South.

 Shannon N. Pritchard received her M.A. in art History with distinction in 2003 from the University of Georgia with a thesis on the Italian Futurist painter Gino Severini and his images of dancers in Paris between 1910 and 1915.
 She also received her Ph.D. in Art History in 2010 from UGA with a dissertation on Giambologna’s bronze narrative reliefs, produced for Ferdinando I de’Medici, the Grand Duke of Tuscany, and their relation to the theoretical debate known as the paragone.
 Her dissertation earned her the Excellence in Graduate Research Award from UGA.
 Shannon Pritchard is currently Assistant Professor of Art History at the University of Southern Indiana in Evansville, Indiana, where she serves as Assistant Chair of the Art Department, Chair of the University Curriculum Committee, and a member of the University Art Collections Committee.
 Outside of USI she sits on the Board of the Reitz Home Museum.
 She recently published an article on Caravaggio’s Judith Beheading Holofernes in Source: Notes in the History of Art and will be contributing a chapter in the forthcoming volume, Breaking Bad in Italian Visual Culture.
 She is also a frequent contributor of essays to the educational website, Smarthistory.